TradingLab/tlrec/README.md

 # tlrec
-tlrec reads for the Yahoo Finance quotes for a predefined list of symbols and values.
+tlrec reads the Yahoo Finance quotes for a predefined list of symbols and values.